denezt/zwooko/README.md

-# swookoo
+# Zwooko
-Swookoo is an open source prokect management project for developers
+Zwooko is an open source prokect management project for developers